1. What is Armis2?

 3. What forms do I need to fill out?

-- The Principal Investigator (PI) needs to request a Slurm account, specifying users that can access the account and payment details.
+- The Principal Investigator (PI) needs to email email@example.com for an account, specifying users that can access the account and payment details.

 - Each user given access to the account must request a user login.
 Please refer to the Armis2 User Guide for additional steps and usage information.